sealtd-robotics/stride_ros/README.md

 This section details how to put code updates onto STRIDE.

 **For a standard release, do the following:**
-1. Download the zip file of stride_ros sent to you for the update.
+1. Navigate the GitHub for STRIDE to "Releases" and download the zip file for the desired code version.
 2. Connect computer to STRIDE's rocket network, turn STRIDE on, and open a terminal.
 3. Navigate to where the zip file was downloaded and then copy it to STRIDE using the following terminal command: